 - ・You can find jicama in many U.S. grocery store produce departments.
 Sometimes, it comes prepackaged as “jicama sticks”, and sometimes, it’s a tuber.

 - ・Guajillo chili powder has a mild heat.
 Other chili powders have no heat or a lot of heat.
 If you use another type of chili powder in this recipe, you may need more or less of it.
-Taste and adjust seasonings.
+Taste the black bean and corn salad, and adjust seasonings.

 - ・I used 4 medium ears of sweet corn on the cob for this salad.
 After steaming it, I cut the corn off the cob.
 You can also use frozen sweet corn.